API

 -H "Accept: application/json"

-Get a specific law:
+Get a specific law (includes content):

 curl -X GET "https://de.openlegaldata.io/api/laws/123/" \